MORE

 It's Safe to Drive While Under the Influence of Cannabis

 Drugs and driving don’t mix.
 Remember that driving a vehicle while high can pose the same risks as drinking and driving.
-Just like alcohol, marijuana affects a user’s brain function.
-A person high on marijuana will have:
+Just like alcohol, Cannabis affects a user’s brain function.
+A person high on Cannabis will have:

 Responsible Behaviour